5 Tips for Preparing To Use Your Scooter After a Long Period

 Check the battery

-Your battery is your scooters source of ‘fuel’.
+Your battery is your mobility scooters source of ‘fuel’.
 If you haven’t been using the vehicle for a period of time you may have had the battery on a charger which should maintain it in good condition and fully charged.
 Whether it had been charged or not it is worth checking the battery levels to avoid running flat on your first trip out and getting stranded.
 Refer to your scooters manual or ask a qualified professional if you are unsure.

-Although solid tyres are becoming more prevalent on scooters, there are still many that have inflated tyres.
+Although solid tyres are becoming more prevalent on mobility scooters, there are still many that have inflated tyres.
 Before going back out on your scooter you should check that the tyres are fully inflated and and are in good condition with no signs of wear.

 Check lights, horn and mirrors

 Whether you are going out in the day or after dark you should make sure that your lights are working properly, though remember to turn them off again after you have checked them to avoid running down your battery.
-You should also carry out checks on vital safety equipment such as your rear-view mirrors and horn if they are installed on your scooter.
+You should also carry out checks on vital safety equipment such as your rear-view mirrors and horn if they are installed on your mobility scooter.

 Make sure your lock still works

-If you are planning on leaving your scooter unattended while you are out, you may be using a lock to protect it.
+If you are planning on leaving your mobility scooter unattended while you are out, you may be using a lock to protect it.
 It is worth checking the lock to make sure that it still works.

 Give it a clean